benviss/ping_pong/README.md

 - replace numbers divisible by 3 with the word 'ping': 3 : 'ping'
 - replace numbers divisible by 5 with the word 'pong': 5 : 'pong'
 - replace numbers divisible by 3 and 5 with the word 'ping-pong': 15 : 'ping'
+- display numbers when user submits their input: 5 : 1,2,ping,4,pong

 ## GitHub link
 https://github.com/benviss/ping_pong